+Store any leftovers in an airtight container in the refrigerator for three to four days.
+Reheat in the microwave until heated through.
 Looking for more Asian inspired recipes?
 Try my saucy Asian meatballs or my plant based spicy tahini noodles with crispy tofu.

 Sticky Chicken Rice Bowl

-- 2-3 tablespoons cornstarch
+- ¼ cup cornstarch

-- ¼ cup soy sauce, regular or low sodium will work
+- ¼ cup low sodium soy sauce

-- 2 tablespoons brown sugar , dark or light will work
+- 2 tablespoons light brown sugar

-Pickled Cucumbers and Onion:
+Pickled Cucumbers and Onion

 - ½ large red onion, sliced thin

 - 1 medium English cucumber, sliced thin

 - ½ cup rice vinegar